Artists documenting 50 states make last stop in Northwest Arkansas

 Artist Kate Fleming and photographer Tom Woodruff were in Northwest Arkansas last week for the final stop of their American road trip.

-The Arlington, Va., based couple spent the last two years traveling in a van and documenting the country for their 50 States Project.
+The Arlington, Va., based couple spent the past two years traveling in a van and documenting the country for their 50 States Project.

 They visited 17 states in 2019 and early 2020 before returning home because of the covid-19 pandemic.
 After getting vaccinated for the virus, they began their journey again in April and visited the rest of the states, including flying to Hawaii and Alaska.